Ismat-Samadov/CoffeeBreakBot/README.md

-Your README looks comprehensive!
-Here’s a quick addition to ensure clarity and completeness, particularly around environment setup and future enhancements.

----

 # Break Request Bot

 This Telegram bot enables employees to request breaks with a specific duration and notifies a group of approvers for approval or denial.
 It supports department selection, customizable break duration, and real-time notifications for both employees and approvers.